waelio/ustore/README.md

 <hr />

-## uStore is a project is a plugin I'v wanted for a while, the ability to have my own state-management in my projects.
+## uStore project is a plugin I'v wanted for a while, the ability to have my own state-management in my projects.

 ### As this is a pilot, please feel free to join the discussion.
 All are welcomed.

 #### Next is Indexed DB & maybe Web SQL.

-***New- added secureStorage***
 #### Crurrent stores: